DreadSith/homework/README.md

 h2 db data source: spring.datasource.url=jdbc:h2:~/testdb

-Database gets creates when you launch the program, or updates the existing database if one exists.
+Database gets created when you launch the program, or updates the existing database if one exists.

 ReadMe will be updated when additional dependencies are added or removed.